Dynamical evolution of the Uranian satellite system I. From the 5/3 Ariel-Umbriel mean motion resonance to the present: Orbital evolution

 with $\mu_k=\Grav(m_0+m_k)$ and $C_k$ is the moment of inertia of $m_k$ (see Sect.~\ref{sec:spin_orbit_resonances}).
 Adopting the current $\angrot_0$ and semi-major axes' values along with $\obq_k = e_k=\inc_k=0$, and $\angrot_k/n_k=1$, we obtain

-We then integrate Eq.\,(\ref{eq:semi_major_axis_tidal_evolution}) backwards for the five largest satellites of Uranus.
+We then integrate Eq.\,(\ref{eq:semi_major_axis_tidal_evolution}) backwards for the five largest satellites of Uranus with $\klU = 0.104$ \citep{Gavrilov_Zharkov_1977}.
 The evolution of $\angrot_0$ is obtained using the conservation of $\Sigma$ and considering that the satellites remain synchronous (Eq.\,(\ref{eq:Sigma})).
+The total integration time is chosen to be 4.5~Gyr, the estimated age of the Solar System.
+Indeed, age determination studies based on comparisons of crater populations and cratering rates estimate that the surfaces of Uranus' satellites are older than 4~Gyr \citep[e.g.][]{Kirchoff_etal_2022, Bottke_etal_2024}.

 In Fig.~\ref{fig:MMR_crossing}, we show the evolution of the mean motion ratios of Miranda, Ariel, and Umbriel.
 We observe that for $Q_0<5\,800$, the $2/1$~MMR between Ariel and Umbriel is crossed (see Fig.\,\ref{fig:MMR_crossing}\,a), while for $Q_0>11\,500$, the $3/1$~MMR between Miranda and Umbriel is not crossed (see Fig.\,\ref{fig:MMR_crossing}\,c).
 We thus constrain $Q_0$ within $5\,800-11\,500$, or conversely,

+Alternatively, we can compute the modified quality factor, which is independent of the uncertainty in the Love number \citep[e.g.][]{Ogilvie_Lin_2007}